Private and confidential

 Where current and former MOPS Act employees or parliamentarians have experienced workplace conflict involving another MOPS Act employee or parliamentarian, it may be appropriate for a workplace review to be undertaken.
 The purpose of a workplace review is to gather the facts, find out what has happened and make recommendations for action.

-If someone has made a complaint about you and it proceeds to a workplace review, the PWSS will contact you to let you know a complaint has been made and support you through the process.
+If someone has made a complaint about you and it proceeds to a workplace review, the PWSS will let you know a complaint has been made and support you through the process.

 When is a workplace review appropriate?